sxiii/bank-of-ideas/software/decentralized-ads.md

 * Switzerland - tutti.ch (5.8 M), anibis.ch (5.6 M)
 * Egypt - olx.com.eg (5.2 M)
 * Zimbabwe - classifieds.co.zw (277 K)

-* Cross-country shops like: redbrain.shop (20 M + visitors from UK, Germany, Italy, Poland, Portugal etc).
+Cross-country shops like: redbrain.shop (20 M + visitors from UK, Germany, Italy, Poland, Portugal etc).

-* If we calculate totals, around 1650 M (1.65 Millard or Billions) of people are in total using the "classifieds" or ads websites.
+If we calculate totals, around 1650 M (1.65 Millard or Billions) of people are in total using the "classifieds" or ads websites.
 That stands for about 21% of the total population of 7.8 B people.

+Also, interestingly, OLX is not a "top-3" classifieds website of the world, but if we sum up all places where it exists, we'll get over 236 M people which would pull OLX to the world's second place right after the craigslist itself.

 Another example can be Facebook Ads.
 I'm not counting special ads websites like one's for automobiles; mobile phones; etc.